 - Fine Arts

 Are you ready to pursue your career dreams and become a Nuclear Technician?
 Don’t settle for anything less than an AAS in Nuclear Engineering Technology degree from Monroe!
 Check it out now.

 (On-campus) AAS in Nuclear Power Technology

-Students choose between full-time (12-18 credits per semester) and part-time (11 credits or less per semester).
+Students aspiring to become nuclear technicians choose between full-time (12-18 credits per semester) and part-time (11 credits or less per semester).
 This will affect the duration of studies, but the average completion rate is two years.